 Susie Corgan from Informed Choice Washington told legislators that “Where there is risk, there must be choice, and there is risk with this vaccine as there is with any other medical procedure.”
 One protestor in Olympia went further, telling reporters: “When you take away a person’s freedom and medical choice, mandating vaccines for education, that is coercion and it leads us into a totalitarian regime.”

 The contagious nature of these diseases and the concept of “herd immunity” muddy the waters when it comes to individual rights and vaccination.
 Are vaccines primarily responsible for the decline in contagious diseases in the modern world, or do improved sanitation and nutrition play a significant role?
 So often the immunization debate is immediately shut down by a wall of intransigence from a scientific and medical establishment that refuses to examine its own presuppositions and institutions.
-Perhaps the solution is not to mandate people submit to medical procedures against their will, but rather to open a transparent examination of the industry and let it stand on its own merits – whether it can or not.We value your comments!
-Please weigh in on our comment section below.
+Perhaps the solution is not to mandate people submit to medical procedures against their will, but rather to open a transparent examination of the industry and let it stand on its own merits – whether it can or not.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com